-The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), the interpretations issued by International Financial Reporting Standards Interpretation Committee (IFRIC), the Financial Reporting Council of Nigeria Act No 6 2011 and the requirements of the Companies and Allied Matters Act, 2020.
+The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB), the interpretations issued by International Financial Reporting Standards Interpretation Committee (IFRIC), the Financial Reporting Council of Nigeria Act, 2023 (as amended) and the requirements of the Companies and Allied Matters Act, 2020.

 The financial statements comprise of the statement of profit or loss and other comprehensive income, statement of financial position, statement of changes in equity, statement of cash flows and notes to the financial statements.

-These financial statements were authorised for issue by the Directors on 22 June 2023.
+These financial statements were authorised for issue by the Directors on 21 June 2024.